USS Koiner: On loan to the Coast Guard

 From 20 June 1951 to 14 May 1954, Koiner was on loan to the United States Coast Guard commissioned as WDE-431.
 She served as an ocean station vessel out of Seattle, Washington until her return to the Navy in 1954.

 Conversion to radar picket ship

 She was converted to a radar picket escort vessel and reclassified DER-331 on 28 September 1954.
 Recommissioned 26 August 1955, Koiner joined the Continental Air Defense System in the Pacific Barrier.
 From 1956 into 1965, Koiner operated on picket stations off the Washington and California coast to provide early warning in the event of enemy air attack.

 Vietnam crisis operations

 On 1 July 1965, Koiner departed Alameda, California, for her new home port, Guam, arriving 28 July after a stopover at Pearl Harbor.
 On 6 August, she left for the first of three Operation Market Time patrols ending in December.

-The experience Koiner had gained during her patrols off the West Coast enabled the radar picket escort ship to contribute greatly to the surveillance tactics necessary to prevent the flow of supplies by sea to the Viet Cong.
+Koiner operated in Vietnam territorial waters on the following dates: